 Place flat cut brisket on top of the onions, fat cap up, and add seasoning mix.

 Pour in beef stock and make sure that it just covers the brisket.
-(Size will affect now well brisket will be covered with broth.
+(Size of the brisket does effect the coverage with broth.
 So if using a wide slow cooker, place brisket right on the bottom with onions around it.)

 Slice brisket against the grain, into thin slices and use it in sandwiches.
 Reuben sandwich is a great traditional way to use corned beef.